Boardtalk/who-was-here-1/README.md

 # who-was-here
-Extension phpBB3.1 - Nv who was here?
+Extension phpBB 3.3.x - Nv who was here?

 # Installation:
 Copy the entire contents of the repository to ext/bb3mobi/washere/